 Statute of Limitations on Government Claims

-If you are involved in a car accident with a government entity, the statute of limitations for car accidents is even shorter.
-You have only 180 days after the date of the accident according to California Government Code §911.2.
+If you‘re in a car accident with a government vehicle or employee, you face an even shorter deadline to file.
+You have only 180 days after your accident date in such cases, according to California Government Code §911.2.

 Damages for Vehicle Collision Victims in California

-California law allows victims of car accidents to recover damages caused by the negligence of another party.
-There are two types of damages available to victims, economic and non-economic damages.
+California law allows car accident victims to recover damages resulting from the negligence of another party.
+There are two specific types of damages available to victims: Economic and non-economic damages.

-Examples of both economic and non-economic damages are provided in California Civil Code §1431.2.
+You can see examples of both economic and non-economic damages in California Civil Code §1431.2.

 Economic Damages

-Economic damages are the monetary, measurable losses you suffered from a car accident.
+Economic damages are the monetary, measurable losses you suffer after a car accident.
 Common examples of economic damages include:

 - Past and future medical expenses